TGAC/grassroots-docs/tutorials/field_trials_tutorial.md

 ## Submitting a Study

-In this tutorial, we are going to create a Study and upload it into a Grassroots demo server.
+In this tutorial, we are going to create a Study and upload it to a Grassroots demo server.
 We have various Programmes, Trials, Studies , Locations, _etc._ already in the system so we can use existing Programmes, Trials and Locations and focus instead on creating a new Study.
 This is done in two parts: Creating a Study and then uploading the Plots information.
 We will be doing this on our [Grassroots demo server](https://grassroots.tools/dev/fieldtrial/all).